voicegain/platform/how-to/rolback-restore-reinstall/README.md

 Before restoring backups make sure there is no user/api traffic to the Edge system.

-The following command should be copied and pasted into a terminal and output checked to ensure intended results (make sure you set the correct value of this source folder `/backup/mongo/{epoch time}`):
+The following commands should be copied and pasted into a terminal and output checked to ensure intended results (make sure you set the correct value of this source folder `/backup/mongo/{epoch time}`):

 ```
 # 1. Make sure the terminal session can find the `mc` command: